qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 #.
 Monitor the results of the platform feature DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
 Verify the platform feature DFA results by using :need:`gd_chklst__safety_analysis`.
 #.
 Platform feature DFA are completed when the verification is done, no issues are open and the status is "valid".
 #.
-To analyse the Feature Architecture a Safety Analysis and a DFA shall be executed.
+To analyse the Feature Architecture a FMEA and a DFA shall be executed.
 The results of the platform feature DFA shall be used as an input.
 #.
-Monitor the results of the Safety Analysis and DFA and log any issues in the Issue Tracking system with the ``safety`` label.
+Monitor the results of the FMEA and DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
-Verify the Safety Analysis and DFA results by using :need:`gd_chklst__safety_analysis`..
+Verify the FMEA and DFA results by using :need:`gd_chklst__safety_analysis`..
 #.
-Feature Safety Analysis and DFA are completed when the verification is done, no issues are open and the status is "valid".
+Feature FMEA and DFA are completed when the verification is done, no issues are open and the status is "valid".
 #.
-To analyse the Component Architecture a Safety Analysis and a DFA shall be executed.
-The results of the feature Safety Analysis and DFA shall be used as an input.
+To analyse the Component Architecture a FMEA and a DFA shall be executed.
+The results of the feature FMEA and DFA shall be used as an input.
 #.
-Monitor the results of the Safety Analysis and DFA and log any issues in the Issue Tracking system with the ``safety`` label.
+Monitor the results of the FMEA and DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
-Verify the Safety Analysis and DFA results by using :need:`gd_chklst__safety_analysis`..
+Verify the FMEA and DFA results by using :need:`gd_chklst__safety_analysis`..
 #.
-Component Safety Analysis and DFA are completed when the verification is done, no issues are open and the status is "valid".
+Component FMEA and DFA are completed when the verification is done, no issues are open and the status is "valid".

 A example for the safety analysis (FMEA and DFA) is shown in the :ref:`examples_fmea_dfa`.

-Step-by-Step-approach Safety Analysis:
+Step-by-Step-approach FMEA:
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The analysis is done by using the template :ref:`safety_analysis_templates` on the feature or component architectural diagrams using a diagram specific applied fault model <:need:`gd_guidl__fault_models`>.
+The analysis is done by using the template :ref:`FMEA_templates` on the feature or component architectural diagrams using a diagram specific applied fault model <:need:`gd_guidl__fault_models`>.
 Apply the fault model to the diagram and document the results in the template.
-If a fault model is not applicable, fill in a short remark in the violation cause that it's not apllicable.
+If a fault model is not applicable, fill in a short remark in the violation cause that it's not applicable.
 So it could be shown that the analysis was done and no fault model is applicable.
 The analysis considers single faults that can mitigate a safety requirement.

 **Steps:**

 * For each dynamic diagram, assign the faults by ID from the fault model and document it as a sphinx-needs directive.
 * Document the resulting failure mode and effect and link to a safety requirement that mitigates the violation.
 * Document safety mitigation to avoid or control the failure.
 * The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.
 * Judge if this is sufficient.
 * If not, request to update the diagram and the requirements with additional safety mitigation to come to a sufficient outcome by creating an issue.
 * The analysis is finished, if for each identified faults a sufficient mitigation exists.
 * Unless the attribute sufficient is yes, mitigation and argument attribute can be still empty.
 * Continue the analysis until all fault models are checked.
-* The verification is done by applying the safety analysis checklist :need:`gd_chklst__safety_analysis`.
+* The verification is done by applying the FMEA checklist :need:`gd_chklst__safety_analysis`.

 Step-by-Step-approach DFA:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^